-On April 12, 2019, the Company acquired all of the outstanding shares of Vantage Power Limited, a privately-owned company based in the United Kingdom which designs and manufactures powertrain electrification and connectivity technologies applicable to a broad range of commercial vehicle end markets.
-The Company paid approximately £7 million, or \$9 million, in cash on April 12, 2019 and may pay up to an additional £6 million, or \$8 million, over the next three years based on specified conditions being met.
-At the date of issuance of the interim condensed consolidated financial statements contained in this Form 10-Q, the initial business combination accounting was not complete for this acquisition given the timing of the transaction.
+On April 12, 2019, the Company acquired all of the outstanding shares of Vantage Power Limited, a privately owned company based in the United Kingdom which designs and manufactures powertrain electrification and connectivity technologies applicable to a broad range of commercial vehicle end markets.
+The Company paid approximately \$9 million, in cash on April 12, 2019 and may pay up to an additional \$8 million over the next three years based on specified conditions being met.
+The Company has accounted for this acquisition in accordance with authoritative accounting guidance on business combinations.
+The acquired business was integrated into the Company's single operating segment as a wholly-owned subsidiary.